In brief

 In practice, the net seller price always appears in the preliminary sales agreement and in the final deed.
 It is the legal basis of the property transaction.

-The net seller price is what the owner wishes to receive.
-The FAI price (Frais d’Agence Inclus, agency fees included) adds the agency fees to the net seller price.
-The listed price on an advertisement generally corresponds to the FAI price when the fees are borne by the buyer.
+The net seller price is what the owner wishes to receive, the FAI price (Frais d’Agence Inclus, agency fees included) adds the agency fees to the net seller price, and the listed price on an advertisement generally corresponds to the FAI price when the fees are borne by the buyer.
+The confusion arises from the coexistence of these three amounts for the same property.

 Since the ALUR law and the decree of 10 January 2017, every listing must mandatorily display the FAI price in characters larger than the price excluding fees, the percentage of fees, and which party bears them.